benwiz/wwoz_to_spotify/README.md

 ## To Do

+- Automatically create a new playlist and use that playlist's ID when the current playlist reaches 9,900 songs.
+For now I'm doing that manually once in a while.
 - Instead of sending only one track uri to Spotify at a time, all should be collected then used in a batch post.
   - But this likely won't be a huge savings since the intention is to run this job frequently.